Facilities Use Policy 402

 A. Subject to restrictions on the use of UNCSA facilities prescribed in this policy and procedure and elsewhere.
-UNCSA permits assemblies and gatherings of University-sponsored, University-affiliated, and non-affiliated groups (Groups A, B, C) without prior approval, in the area located at the athletic field between the Film Village and the Fitness Center.
-See Appendix 2 - Campus Map.
-UNCSA may permit assemblies and gatherings, with prior approval, at other exterior locations.
+UNCSA permits assemblies and gatherings of University-sponsored, University-affiliated, and non-affiliated groups (Groups A, B, C) for First Amendment expression, designated and limited forums, provided that the expression does not materially and substantially disrupt the functioning of the University.

-C. Assemblies and gatherings in the Open Assembly and Expression Area, and other exterior locations, must be conducted without sound amplification equipment, unless approved by the UNCSA Dean of Students and the UNCSA Department of Police and Public Safety.
+B. Assemblies and gatherings in designated and limited forums, must be conducted without sound amplification equipment, unless approved by the UNCSA Vice Chancellor for Finance and Administration.

-D. No structures or signage and displays, other than hand-held, may be erected or placed in the Open Assembly and Expression Area without the prior approval of the UNCSA Dean of Students and the UNCSA Department of Police & Public Safety.
+D. No structures or signage and displays, other than hand-held, may be erected or placed in designated or limited forums without the prior approval of the UNCSA Vice Chancellor for Finance and Administration.

 E. All assemblies and gatherings must be conducted in a manner that ensures campus pedestrian, bicycle, and vehicular traffic are not unreasonably impeded, and so that members of the UNCSA community who are not participating in the assembly or gathering may proceed with their normal campus activities.

 F. Dissent to free expression may not engage in material and substantial disruption by interference with the free flow of traffic into or out of the area of expression or interference substantially with the expressive activity.

 VII.
 Outdoor Assemblies by Affiliated & Unaffiliated Groups